sntioudis/papreca/documentation/commands.md

 For sticking_coeff = constant the user must select a constant sticking coefficient value.
 The sticking coefficient value will remain unchanged (as set) throughout the simulation.
 Conversely, if sticking_coeff = variable, then the sticking coefficient is dynamically calculated by dividing the number of available (collision-free) deposition sites by the total number of sites (occupied and collision-free) [1].
-Note that, if you have defined multiple deposition events with the same adsorbate_name (e.g., mmmTCP), then %PAPRECA will assume that the adsorption sites of all such events are identical will assign/calculate an identical sticking coefficient.
+Note that, if you have defined multiple deposition events with the same adsorbate_name (e.g., mmmTCP), then %PAPRECA will assume that the adsorption sites of all such events are identical and will assign/calculate an identical sticking coefficient.

 You can provide the deposition rate manually or input the activation energy, attempt frequency, and temperature of that kMC event to obtain the corresponding rate from the Arrhenius equation (see rates_calc.h rates_calc.cpp, and PAPRECA::getRateFromArrhenius() ).
 For predefined deposition events the rate can also be calculated from the kinetic theory of gases (Hertz-Knudsen equation).
 Please see